karthik/holepunch/README.md

 - Full support for GitHub packages
 - Support for Bioconductor packages

-## Code- Reference Binders to separate environment from code (still in early planning)
+- Reference Binders to separate environment from code (still in early planning)

- of conduct
+## Code of conduct

 Please note that the 'holepunch' project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).